The

 Synaptogenesys boosts

-functionality for approximately 1.5
+functionality for approximately 1.5 times the

-minutes for Level I and II, 90 minutes
+session duration (e.g., 45 minutes for Level I and

-recommended for the brain to begin to
+are recommended for the brain to begin to fully

-fully track [hence, to learn] the Sync
+track [hence, to learn] the Sync Sequence.

 Give